 What are you about?
 What inspires you?
 If you really want to sell yourself as one creative, smart, and awesome individual, you should have a tagline that defines you.
 A perfect example is Marcus Sheridan’s “Empowering People Through the Power of Community.”

 Challenge yourself to be better.

 Barney Stinson is also fiercely competitive and stubborn.
-If one of his friends proposes a seemingly impossible task, he’s quick to chime in with a “Challenge accepted!”
+If Ted Mosby proposes a seemingly impossible task, he’s quick to chime in with a “Challenge accepted!”
 And then he goes to complete said challenge no matter how long it takes.

 Once you’re awesome, you need to continue to be awesome.
 Unfortunately, being awesome doesn’t come to those that sit at home and eat potato chips; awesome comes to those that try to make their business smarter, increase the value of their networking relationships, or better themselves.